Find Grad Schools

 28% Women

 Columbia Southern University is the 7th most popular school in the nation for students seeking a master's degree in homeland security, law enforcement & firefighting.
 Each year, around 18,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,528 per year, while in-state graduate students, on average, pay $3,640 per year.
+The average in-state tuition for full-time undergraduates is $5,880 per year, while in-state graduate students, on average, pay $4,020 per year.
 During the most recent year for which we have data, 228 people received their master's degree in homeland security, law enforcement & firefighting from Columbia Southern University.
-Of these students, 28% were women and 28% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in homeland security, law enforcement & firefighting at Columbia Southern University make a median salary of 55,010.
+About 28% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 #8